2nd Battalion, 24th Marines

-2nd Battalion, 24th Marines (2/24) is an infantry battalion in the United States Marine Corps based out of Chicago, Illinois, consisting of approximately 1000 Marines and Sailors.
+2nd Battalion, 24th Marines (2/24) is a reserve infantry battalion in the United States Marine Corps based out of Chicago, Illinois, consisting of approximately 1000 Marines and Sailors.
 The battalion falls under the 23rd Marine Regiment and the 4th Marine Division.

 Subordinate units

 Mission

 Provide trained combat and combat support personnel and units to augment and reinforce the active component in time of war, national emergency, and at other times as national security requires; and have the capability to reconstitute the 4th Marine Division, if required.

 History

 Founding

 The origin of 2nd Battalion, 24th Marines can be traced back to the establishment of the 9th Reserve Battalion in 1922.
 They were mobilized in November 1940 as part of the preparation for World War II.
 Many of Chicago's reservists became part of the newly founded 2nd Battalion, 24th Marines, 4th Marine Division, Fleet Marine Force.

 World War II

 2nd Battalion, 24th Marines was activated on 26 March 1943, as part of the 4th Marine Division.
 Their first action was the invasion of the Marshall Islands on 1 February 1944, securing the first portion of the Japanese Empire to be conquered by the United States in World War II.

 On 15 June 1944, the battalion landed on Saipan in the Marianas.
 Fifteen days after Saipan was secured, they assaulted the island of Tinian, securing that island in eight days.
 2/24, received its first Presidential Unit Citation for the capture of Saipan and Tinian.

 On 19 February 1945, 2nd Battalion, 24th Marines landed on Iwo Jima and fought for 35 days until the island was finally secured on 26 March 1945.
 From D-day until the 24th RCT relieved the 25th RCT the Seabees of the 133rd NCB were the 2nd Battalions Shore party.
 The Battalion was awarded a second Presidential Unit Citation for its participation in the capture of Iwo Jima.
 Captain Joseph J. McCarthy, Commanding Officer, Co.
 G, 2nd Battalion, 24th Marines, and a Chief in the Chicago Fire Department, was awarded the Medal of Honor for his gallantry during the battle.
 The battalion was demobilized on 31 October 1945.